What is no-scalpel vasectomy?

 Am I immediately sterile?

-No. Sperm will remain downstream within the vas deferens for several months.
-It will take about a dozen ejaculations or more to evacuate the vas deferens of sperm and, obviously, it is important that you and your partner continue another form of birth control until the system has cleared.
+No. Sperm will remain "downstream" within the vas deferens for several months.
+It will take about 20-30 ejaculations or more to evacuate the vas deferens of sperm and, it is important that you and your partner continue another form of birth control until the system has cleared.
+In some instances, you can clear earlier, however, we found majority truly clear in 12 weeks.

 How will I know when I am sterile?

-You will be given two specimen containers before you leave the clinic.
-Approximately six weeks (and after about 12 ejaculations) after your vasectomy, you will be asked to bring in your first sample.
-We highly recommend you continue some other form of birth control until we see two consecutive samples free of sperm.
+You will be given a specimen container before you leave the clinic.
+Approximately 12 weeks (and after about 20 ejaculations) after your vasectomy, you will be asked to bring in your first sample.
+We highly recommend you continue some other form of birth control until we are able to confirm success of the procedure through your semen analysis.

 What are the possible complications?

-As with any surgery, regardless of how minor, there are risks of bleeding, pain and infection.
-This is exceedingly rare with the no-scalpel approach and occurs less than 1 in 3,000 patients.
+As with any surgery, regardless of how minor, there are risks of bleeding, chronic pain, failure, and infection.
+This is exceedingly rare with the no-scalpel approach and occurs less than 1 in 2,000 patients.
 Occasionally, tender swelling at the end of the vas may occur.
 This is called a sperm granuloma.
 In most cases no treatment is required.

 What are the chances of my vasectomy failing?